ChrisChinchilla/Chip-Shop/_cards/products/sub_era_3/Tandy_1000.md

 era: 80s
 region: usa
 originalprice: $1200
-concepts: ibm_pc_clone
+concepts: null
 ---

-An IBM compatible computer that incorporates a complete set of basic peripherals on the motherboard.
+A flexible computer that incorporates a complete set of basic peripherals on the motherboard.